mmdagent-ex/site-doc/content.en/docs/60_text_image.md

 ---
 title: Displaying Images and Text
 slug: image-and-text
 ---
 {{< hint info >}}
-The functionalities of **TEXTAREA_ADD**, and **TEXTAREA_SET** are provided by the Plugin_TextArea.
-Make sure this plugin is enabled when you use it.
+**TEXTAREA_ADD**, **TEXTAREA_SET** functions are provided by the Plugin_TextArea.
+Make sure this plugin is enabled when using them.
 {{< /hint >}}

 # Displaying Images and Text

-By using text and images alongside audio, you can create complex and effective interactions.
-MMDAgent-EX offers multiple ways to display text and images on the screen, which can be combined with dialogue scripts to create multimodal dialogues.
+Using text and images together with audio allows you to create richer and more effective interactions.
+MMDAgent-EX provides multiple ways to display images and text on screen, and by combining these with dialogue scripts you can build multimodal interactions.

-- Displaying sentences or images within a scene
+- Display text and images within a scene
-- Displaying subtitles on the screen
+- Show on-screen captions
-- Presenting user with choices through prompt presentation
+- Present prompts with choices for the user to select
-- Letting user read README files through text file browsing
+- Provide a text-file viewer to let the user read README files

-Below, we introduce how to use each of these features.
+Below are instructions for each feature.

-## Displaying Images and Text in 3D Space (TEXTAREA)
+## Displaying images and text in 3D space (TEXTAREA)

-You can display arbitrary text or images in a 3D space.
-The procedure is divided into the following two steps:
+You can display arbitrary text or images in the 3D scene.
+The procedure is divided into two steps:

-1. Define the area where it should be displayed (the display area) (**TEXTAREA_ADD**)
+1. Define the display area (the area to show content) (**TEXTAREA_ADD**)
-2. Specify what to display (**TEXTAREA_SET**)
+2. Specify the content to display (**TEXTAREA_SET**)

-### Display Area Definition
+### Defining a display area

-The display area is defined using the **TEXTAREA_ADD** message.
-The display area is a "board" in the scene space, and you specify properties such as its width, height, position, color, and text.
+Use the **TEXTAREA_ADD** message to define a display area.
+The display area is a "panel" in scene space; you can set its width, height, position, color, font settings, and other properties.

-- First argument: Alias name (new)
+- 1st arg: alias name (new)
-- Second argument: Width and height
+- 2nd arg: width and height
-- Third argument: Text size, margin, line spacing.
-Each is based on 1.0.
+- 3rd arg: font size, margin, line spacing.
+Each default is 1.0.
-- Fourth argument: Background color r,g,b,a; a = 0 means no background
+- 4th arg: background color r,g,b,a — a = 0 means no background
-- Fifth argument: Text color r,g,b,a
+- 5th arg: text color r,g,b,a
-- Sixth argument: Center coordinate position
+- 6th arg: center coordinate position

 {{<message>}}
 TEXTAREA_ADD|(textarea alias)|(width,height)|(size,margin,exlinespace)|r,g,b,a|r,g,b,a|x,y,z
 {{</message>}}

-When displaying text, if you set `width` or `height` to undefined (0), there will be no constraints in that direction, and the size of the board will stretch or shrink automatically to fit the text to be specified later.
-If you specify a number other than 0, that direction will be fixed to the specified value, and if the text overflows, it will automatically reduce to fit within the defined dimension.
+When displaying text, if you set either `width` or `height` to unspecified (0), that direction is unconstrained and the panel will automatically resize to fit the text specified later.
+If you set a non-zero value, that direction is fixed to the specified size; if the text would overflow, the font will automatically scale down to fit.

-For images, if you set either `width` or `height` to undefined (0), the undefined dimension will be adjusted automatically to match the aspect ratio of the image.
-Please specify a size for either `width` or `height`.
+For images, if you set either `width` or `height` to unspecified (0), the unspecified dimension will be adjusted automatically to preserve the image aspect ratio.
+You must specify a non-zero value for either `width` or `height`.

-While this is the default usage, you can also specify the rotation of the board, model mount, bone mount, etc. For more details, please visit the [message list](http://localhost:1313/ja/docs/messages/#%e3%83%86%e3%82%ad%e3%82%b9%e3%83%88%e7%94%bb%e5%83%8f%e3%82%ab%e3%83%a1%e3%83%a9%e6%98%a0%e5%83%8f%e3%82%92%e8%a1%a8%e7%a4%ba) page.
+The above is the basic usage, but you can also specify panel rotation, model mount, bone mount, and more.
+For details, see the [Message list](../messages/) page.

-The **TEXTAREA_EVENT_ADD** is issued when the addition is completed.
+When the addition is complete, **TEXTAREA_EVENT_ADD** is dispatched.

 {{<message>}}
 TEXTAREA_EVENT_ADD|alias
 {{</message>}}

-### Specifying Display Content
+### Specifying content to display

-You can display a string or an image in the display area using the **TEXTAREA_SET** command.
-If there is already something displayed in the area, it will be replaced with the new specified item.
+Use **TEXTAREA_SET** on a display area to show a string or an image.
+If the area already has content, it will be replaced by the newly specified content.

-**To display a string**, specify the string.
-The string can include spaces if it is enclosed in "", and you can create a new line with "\n".
+When displaying a string, specify the string.
+Wrap it in "" to include spaces; use "\n" for line breaks.

 {{<message>}}
 TEXTAREA_SET|(textarea alias)|"You can specify a sentence like this.\nHello"
 {{</message>}}

-**To display an image**, specify the path to the image file.
-You can use png, jpg formats.
-Animated pngs can also be used.
+When displaying an image, specify the image file path.
+Supported image formats are png and jpg.
+Animated PNG is also supported.

 {{<message>}}
 TEXTAREA_SET|(textarea alias)|somewhere/image.png
 {{</message>}}

-When the specified display starts, the **TEXTAREA_EVENT_SET** is issued.
+When the specified display starts, **TEXTAREA_EVENT_SET** is dispatched.

 {{<message>}}
 TEXTAREA_EVENT_SET|alias
 {{</message>}}

-### Deleting Display Area
+### Deleting a display area

-The area is deleted and the display is cleared with **TEXTAREA_DELETE**.
-Upon completion of deletion, **TEXTAREA_EVENT_DELETE** is issued.
+Use **TEXTAREA_DELETE** to remove an area and clear its display.
+When deletion is complete, **TEXTAREA_EVENT_DELETE** is dispatched.

 {{<message>}}
 TEXTAREA_DELETE|(textarea alias)
 TEXTAREA_EVENT_DELETE|alias
 {{</message>}}

-## Displaying Text Captions
+## Text caption display

-As shown in the image below, text can be displayed as captions.
-The differences from the above TextArea:
+You can display text as captions on-screen as shown in the image below.
+Differences from the TextArea above:

-- Displayed on-screen, not in 3D space (displayed at a fixed position regardless of viewpoint)
+- Shown on-screen (fixed position relative to the view, not in 3D space)
 - Automatically disappears after a specified time
-- Able to specify any font (ttf)
+- You can specify a custom font (ttf)
-- Up to two kinds of text outlines can be specified
+- Up to two text outlines (edges) can be specified

-v1.0.2 and later has the following changes:
+Since v1.0.2, the following changes apply:

-- Now support .lrc file playing (v1.0.2)
+- Support for timeline display via .lrc files (v1.0.2)
-- Pre-defined style is available `_default` (v1.0.2)
+- Default style `_default` (v1.0.2)
-- **CAPTION_SETSTYLE** made simpler, now can omit forth arguments and later.
+- Arguments from the 4th onward of **CAPTION_SETSTYLE** are now optional (v1.0.2)

 ![caption](/images/caption.png)

-Use **CAPTION_START** to give a text string to display as caption, or specify .lrc file to play time-course captions.
-The second argument specifies the caption style, in which you can use `_default` to use the default style.
-When you want to use other styles, you can set your own style by **CAPTION_SETSTYLE** and specify the user-defined style in **CAPTION_START**.
+Start a caption by specifying text or an .lrc file with **CAPTION_START**.
+You can use the default style by specifying `_default` as the second argument, or define a custom style using **CAPTION_SETSTYLE** and then reference that style name in **CAPTION_START**.

-### Defining Caption Style
+### Defining caption styles

-Define a user style with **CAPTION_SETSTYLE**.
+Define styles with **CAPTION_SETSTYLE**.
+If you do not define a style, `_default` will be used.
+The first three arguments (alias, font path, color) are required; arguments from the fourth onward are optional for more detailed style settings.

-- Argument 1: Alias name of the style (new)
+- 1st arg: style alias name (new)
-- Argument 2: Font file path.
-Use system font with "default".
+- 2nd arg: font file path.
+Use "default" to use the system font.
-- Argument 3: Text color r,g,b,a
+- 3rd arg: text color r,g,b,a
-- Argument 4: (optional) Color and size of the first outline r,g,b,a,thickness.
+- 4th arg: (optional) first outline color and thickness r,g,b,a,thickness.
 If no outline is needed, set a or thickness to 0.
-- Argument 5: (optional) Color and size of the second outline.
-The specification is the same as above.
+- 5th arg: (optional) second outline color and thickness, same format as above.
-- Argument 6: (optional) Frame background color r,g,b,a.
-If not needed, set a to 0.
+- 6th arg: (optional) background box color r,g,b,a.
+Set a to 0 if not required.

 {{<message>}}
 CAPTION_SETSTYLE|style_alias|fontpath|r,g,b,a|edge1|edge2|basecolor
 {{</message>}}

-After the definition is completed, a **CAPTION_EVENT_SETSTYLE** message is issued.
+After defining a style, **CAPTION_EVENT_SETSTYLE** is dispatched.

 {{<message>}}
 CAPTION_EVENT_SETSTYLE|style_alias
 {{</message>}}

-### Starting Caption Display
+### Starting caption display

-Start a new caption display with **CAPTION_START**.
+Use **CAPTION_START** to begin displaying a caption.
+Specify either text directly or an lrc file.

-- Argument 1: Alias name (new)
+- 1st arg: alias name (new)
-- Argument 2: Alias name of the predefined style to use
+- 2nd arg: alias of a defined style to use
-- Argument 3: Text of the display content, or .lrc file name.
-On text, if it contains spaces, enclose it in "".
-You can also use "\n" for line breaks.
+- 3rd arg: text to display or an lrc file.
+Wrap text with "" if it contains spaces.
+Use "\n" for line breaks.
-- Argument 4: Text size
+- 4th arg: font size
-- Argument 5: Specify the left-right position of the display with one of the strings CENTER, LEFT, RIGHT
+- 5th arg: horizontal alignment — specify one of CENTER, LEFT, RIGHT
-- Argument 6: The up-down position of the display.
-A relative value with the bottom of the screen being 0.0 and the top being 1.0
+- 6th arg: vertical position as a relative value where bottom = 0.0 and top = 1.0
-- Argument 7: Display duration in number of frames (30=1 second)
+- 7th arg: display duration in frames (30 = 1 second)

-If a text display with the specified alias name already exists, that display is erased and overwritten with the new specification.
+If a caption with the specified alias already exists, it will be removed and replaced by the new one.

 {{<message>}}
 CAPTION_START|alias|style_alias|text|size|align|height|duration
 {{</message>}}

-Usage example:
+Example:

 {{<fst>}}